Adult and Teen Volunteer Program

 To aid and support the Akron Zoo in the areas of education and conservation through active participation in on-grounds educational activities, programming, birthday parties and special events.

-Teens must be between 14 and 18 years of age and entering 9th through 12th grade at the beginning of the 2018-2019 school year.
+Teens must be between 14 and 18 years of age and entering 9th through 12th grade at the end of the 2019-2020 school year.
 No formal training or background in education or work experience is required.
 Willingness to learn about animals and conservation and how to relate this knowledge to the public is highly desirable.
 Ability to communicate easily and effectively with the public, as well as having excellent customer service skills, is essential for this position.

 - A completed Teen Volunteer Application, including typewritten essay.

 - Two completed, sealed recommendation forms (give to adults providing reference letters).

 - Please make sure that reference letters and recommendation forms are from an unrelated adult.
 Reference letter and recommendation form may be sent in together in a sealed envelope.

 Jr. Interpreter Standards: